jkunze/n2t-eggnog/t/n2t/e/partners.rst

 Individual identifiers are stored in N2T.net by a number of partners.

-- `EZID.cdlib.org`_ - making long-term identifiers easy (CDL)
+- `EZID.cdlib.org`_ - making long-term identifiers easy
 - `Archive.org`_ - the Internet Archive
-- `YAMZ.net metadictionary`_ - open vocabulary of metadata terms (CDL)
+- `YAMZ.net metadictionary`_ - open vocabulary of metadata terms

+Development partners include

+- INCIPIT_ - an identifer service for a consortium of Swiss universities
+- Islandora_ - open source digital asset management

 `Compact identifiers`_ are implemented with scheme (prefix) records stored in N2T.net in partnership with

 - `European Bioinformatics Institute`_ - identifiers.org
 - `Prefix Commons`_ - prefixcommons.org

-In February 2018 the `California Digital Library`_ and DuraSpace_ (now LYRASIS) announced the `ARKs in the Open`_ project, a collaboration aimed at building an open, international community around Archival Resource Keys (ARKs_) and their use as persistent identifiers in the scholarly ecosystem.
+In February 2018 the `California Digital Library`_ and DuraSpace_ (now LYRASIS_) announced the `ARKs in the Open`_ project, a collaboration aimed at building an open, international community around Archival Resource Keys (ARKs_) and their use as persistent identifiers in the scholarly ecosystem.

 While not currently storing individual identifiers for them, N2T stores "NAAN" and "shoulder" (described in `Identifier Basics`_) forwarding